dymmond/edgy/docs/fields.md

 - `get_columns(self, field_name)` - returns the sqlalchemy columns which should be created by this field.
 - `clean(self, field_name, value, to_query=False)` - returns the cleaned column values. to_query specifies if clean is used by the query sanitizer and must be more strict (no partial values).

-Additional they can provide following methods:
+Additional they can provide/overwrite following methods:

+* `operator_to_clause` - Generates clauses for db from the result of clean.
+Implies clean is called with `for_query=True`.
 * `__get__(self, instance, owner=None)` - Descriptor protocol like get access customization.
 Second parameter contains the class where the field was specified.
   To prevent unwanted loads operate on the instance `__dict__`.
 You can throw an AttributeError to trigger a load.
 * `__set__(self, instance, value)` - Descriptor protocol like set access customization.
 Dangerous to use.
 Better use to_model.